Frankie8472/advanced-systems-lab/README.md

 Create a folder named `build` and change into it.
 Then run `cmake ..` to generate the Makefile and then `make` to build the project.

-The project generates two executables: `benchmarks` nad `verifications`.
+The project generates two executables: `benchmarks` and `verifications`.

 ## Running the project